AdobeDocs/experience-manager-cloud-service.fr-FR/help/implementing/cloud-manager/ai-assistant-in-aem.md

     The GenAI Rider is a legal agreement between a customer and Adobe, required to use most AI and agentic capabilities.
 Contact Adobe Customer Care to learn more. -->

 1. L’administrateur AEM configure l’assistant AI à utiliser dans son organisation.
-Voir [Configuration de l’assistant AI dans AEM](/help/implementing/cloud-manager/ai-assistant-in-aem-admin.md).
+Voir [ Configuration de l’assistant AI dans AEM](/help/implementing/cloud-manager/ai-assistant-in-aem-admin.md).

 <!--
 >[!IMPORTANT]
->Be sure you have reviewed and submitted the user agreement so Adobe can enable the AI Assistant feature for you to test out and participate in the private beta program.
+>Be sure you have reviewed and submitted the user agreement so Adobe can enable AI Assistant feature for you to test out and participate in the private beta program.
 >
 >For any questions, send an email to [Grp-AEMAIASSISTANT@adobe.com](mailto:Grp-AEMAIASSISTANT@adobe.com) from your email address associated with your Adobe ID. -->